 Comfort, safety and socialising

-Serenity School has a strong ethos of pastoral care which we feel is highlighted through our tutor group system and pastoral department.
+Serenity School has a strong ethos of pastoral care which we feel is highlighted through our group support system and pastoral department.

 The Family Outreach Worker will liaise with the family and student and offer a wide range of mentoring, support either as part of a group or as a personalised programme.